sameem97/Web-App-DevOps-Project/README.md

 ### Prerequisites

-For the application to succesfully run, you need to install the following packages:

-- flask (version 2.2.2)
-- pyodbc (version 4.0.39)
-- SQLAlchemy (version 2.0.21)
-- werkzeug (version 2.2.3)
+The preferred method for running this application is via Docker.
+The benefit of using Docker is the application can be deployed in different environments without the risk of dependency or OS issues.
+The only prerequisite to running the application on a new instance is the installation of Docker.

+The Dockerfile can be thought of as a recipe for building the image and handles the installation of Python packages (see requirements.txt) and system dependencies, configuration of environment variables and exposing network ports.
+Running the docker image will create a new instance of a container hosting the application.

 ### Usage

-To run the application, you simply need to run the `app.py` script in this repository.
-Once the application starts you should be able to access it locally at `http://127.0.0.1:5000`.
+- **Build** To build the docker image from the Dockerfile, run this command in the root of the working directory: 'docker build -t <image_name> .' where '<image_name>' is the name you would like to give the new image.
+- **Deploy** To run the docker image on your instance, run this command: 'docker run -p 5000:5000 <image_name>' where '<image_name>' is the name of the docker image as provided in the build stage.
+Please note, the optional -d flag can be added to run the application in detached mode.
+Otherwise ctrl+c will stop the container.

+To access the application, go to localhost port 5000: `http://127.0.0.1:5000`.
 Here you will be meet with the following two pages:

 1. **Order List Page:** Navigate to the "Order List" page to view all existing orders.
 Use the pagination controls to navigate between pages.